areejnasser/PhD-2024/README.md

 # PhD-2024
 Toward Obsessive-Compulsive Disorder Classification System

-This repository contains the OCD Ontology and a classification system based on BERT.
+This repository is dedicated to the development of an Obsessive-Compulsive Disorder (OCD) Ontology and a BERT-based classification system.
+It aims to advance OCD research by providing structured knowledge representation and efficient classification methodologies.
 The structure is as follows: Ontology Folder: Contains two sub-folders.
 Ontology Version: Holds the .owl file for the OCD Ontology.
 Enriched Ontology: Contains resources for enriching the OCD Ontology with WordNet, including the WordNet resources and a SPARQL query for integration.
 A second sub-folder within enriched ontology is dedicated to contextual similarity, featuring a Word2Vec model trained on OCD forum data and a CSV with top-10 terms similar to OCD concepts.